White walls and green doors of Tetouan medina, a UNESCO World Heritage Site in northern Morocco

 Pros

-- 5 hours on the ground with both a Spanish guide (Alex) and a Moroccan local guide (Abdul)
+• 5 hours with a Spanish + local guide

-- Pickup along the entire Costa del Sol — Malaga, Marbella, Estepona, Torremolinos, Fuengirola
+• Pickup along the whole Costa del Sol

 Cons